mattbeckley/PDALIntro/IntrotoPDAL_Part4.md

    - Stdev (Standard Deviation)
    - All

-- Example pipeline to create a Digital Surface Model (DSM) from our test dataset:
+- Example pipeline to create a Digital Surface Model (DSM) from our test dataset (./pipelines/CreateDSM.json):

 ```
 {